 Castle Mountain & Bow River

-Castle Mountain is a firm favourite with Canadians in the Rockies.
+A firm favourite with Canadians in the Rockies is Castle Mountain.
 Not only can you hike round the backside to the top of the mountain, you can also rock-climb the front face.
 There’s even a climber’s/hiker’s hut at the top for people to stay at.

 The reason it’s called Castle Mountain is pretty obvious – the three flat peaks look like the turrets of a castle.